biocore/q2-qemistree/README.md

 qiime dev refresh-cache
 ```

-q2-chemistree uses [SIRIUS](https://github.com/boecker-lab/sirius), a software-framework developed for de-novo identification of metabolites.
+q2-chemistree uses [SIRIUS](https://www.nature.com/articles/s41592-019-0344-8), a software-framework developed for de-novo identification of metabolites.
 We use molecular substrucures predicted by SIRIUS to build a hierarchy of the MS1 features in a dataset.
-SIRIUS is freely available [here](https://bio.informatik.uni-jena.de/software/sirius/).
-For this demo, we download SIRIUS for macOS as follows (for linux the only thing that changes is the URL from which the binary is downloaded):
+For this demo, please download and unzip the latest version of SIRIUS from [here](https://bio.informatik.uni-jena.de/sirius/).
+Below, we download SIRIUS for macOS as follows (for linux the only thing that changes is the URL from which the binary is downloaded):

 ```bash
 wget https://bio.informatik.uni-jena.de/repository/dist-release-local/de/unijena/bioinf/ms/sirius/4.0.1/sirius-4.0.1-osx64-headless.zip